 Early in my marriage, I kept score.
 Every time I folded the clothes or fixed something around the house, I marked a mental tally.
-Then, when I wanted to golf or spend a weekend watching football, I showed her the scoreboard.
+Then, when I wanted to golf or spend a weekend watching football, I unveiled the scoreboard.

 The problem?
 Marriage isn’t a game.
 You’re not competing against your spouse.
 There are no winners and losers.

-You will not find a scoreboard in a healthy relationship.
+You will not find a scoreboard in a healthy marriage.

 I ran across a statistic several years that said only 1% of couples who pray together regularly end up divorced.
-I don’t know the details behind the findings.
+I don’t know all the details.
 But I know this.

 When Tiffani and I pray together regularly, our marriage is healthier.
 I feel closer to her.
-The peace and joy in our relationship noticeably increases.
+The peace and joy in our relationship noticeably increase.

 But praying together regularly is a difficult endeavor.
 Go ahead and try it.

-But healthy couples would rather have a hard conversation than allow a negative voice to impact their relationship.
+But healthy marriages would rather have a hard conversation than allow a negative voice to impact their relationship.

 I want to hear from you.
-What are some habits of healthy couples I didn’t mention?
+What are some habits of healthy marriages I didn’t mention?
 Leave a comment below!